 Design and synthesis from hit to clinical candidate

+Drug discovery is an interdisciplinary science where experience, communication, innovation and speed are key.
 An experienced interdisciplinary team will work with you on your next clinical candidate.

-Symeres delivers high-quality medicinal chemistry services to advance your drug discovery programs: from hit identification to lead optimization and nomination of a clinical candidate.
-Our team combines highly experienced leadership and project scientists with extensive resources, such as parallel synthesis and purification, supported by our computational chemistry and in vitro ADME platform.
-This combination of expertise and infrastructure allows the rapid multiparameter expansion and optimization of compound series.
+Symeres delivers high-quality integrated medicinal chemistry services to advance your drug discovery programs: from hit identification to lead optimization and nomination of a clinical candidate.
+Our team combines highly experienced leadership and project scientists with extensive resources, such as parallel synthesis and purification, supported by our computational chemistry and our Admescope in vitro ADME and PK platform.
+Additionally we can integrate a range of in vitro biology capabilities, including Oncolines and ResidenceTimer.

 Lead optimization requires fine-tuning multiple parameters.
 Symeres has an excellent track record of progressing programs through to candidate selection.

-Clients oftenapproach us with chemical starting points requiring optimization of a single or multiple parameters, such as solubility, hERG, CYP inhibition etc.
+Clients often approach us with chemical starting points requiring optimization of a single or multiple parameters, such as solubility, hERG, CYP inhibition etc.

 Our in-house SAR database solutions, coupled to DataWarrior and Schrödinger’s LiveDesign interfaces, allow us to effectively mine and analyze project data to efficiently design analogues and progress your lead series toward candidate selection.
 In many cases we integrate our parallel synthesis and purification infrastructure, generating arrays of analogs to rapidly build structure-activity and structure-property relationships, which we use to design the next generations of ligands.